 - Looking at what my fellow Scandinavian Interior Design Blog friends do gets me inspired to write

-With my new found passion of blogging again I have set up a “How to Start an Interior Design Blog” step by step tutorial.
+With my new found passion of blogging again I have set up a “How to Start a Design Blog” step by step tutorial.
 Hopefully this will help someone who is looking to share their passion project online.